-Scope, type/method of teaching and organizational form: 3 hours per week lecture and seminar, total 33 hours per semester, combined form (primarily in-person)
+Scope, type/method of teaching and organizational form: lecture + seminar, total 19 hours per semester, combined form (primarily in-person)

-Student workload: 11 x 3 hours of direct teaching = 33 hours; 20 hours of continuous preparation for individual topics and for the mid-term test; 10 hours of preparation for practical stylistic analysis of the text, 57 hours of preparation for the final test, including analysis of the literature.
+Student workload: 19 hours of direct teaching; 25 hours of continuous preparation for individual topics and for the mid-term test; 14 hours of preparation for practical stylistic analysis of the text, 62 hours of preparation for the final test, including analysis of the literature.
 In total 120 hours of student work.